 Any analysis is done on the whole sample, and results are often quoted in terms of specific percentages of people, and are not reported as individual answers.
 The collected survey responses are made available, through the UK Data Service, to academic researchers who must register with the Data Service.

 Why do you need to know about “Stable contacts”?

 We do also ask you to give us the contact details of someone outside the household so that if you move house during the year and we’re not able to contact you, we can send a letter to that person and ask them to contact you to let you know we would like to interview you.
 We only hold the contact details of this other person for that purpose – this is the only reason we would contact them.
-We will need to gain these contacts consent in order to hold their contact details, so you should let them know that you have given their details to us.
+You should let them know that you have given their details to us.

 How do I withdrawal from the survey?

 You are under no statutory or contractual obligation to provide us with your personal data.
 You have the right at any time to withdraw from the survey.
 If you do this, you will no longer be contacted by us.
 Any survey responses you have given us in the past, and which have already been made available from the UK Data Service will remain, but no additional information about you will be deposited.
 Your contact details will no longer be used, but will be kept archived to ensure that we do not contact you again on the occasion that there is an additional sample added to the study, or we start a new study.